Updated June, 2021.

 2. How to plan stimulating educational activities

-Many of your early childhood education courses will focus on planning creative, stimulating, relevant activities for the children in your care.
+Many of your early childhood education courses will focus on planning creative, age-appropriate activities for the children in your care.

 This is really the core of the program.
 It's all about designing activities that match each stage of development, and help your students learn new skills, all while having fun.
 No easy task!